Chialvo/Chialvo/README.md

 📚 I studied at the Villada Technical Institute
 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Always working on new projects
-🌱 Learning about nosql databases
+🌱 Learning about cloud services
 </pre>